netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/vault.md

 -  Deployed Netscaler MPX, VPX, or CPX in Tier 1 or Tier 2 deployment model.

     In the Tier 1 deployment model, Netscaler MPX or VPX is used as an Application Delivery Controller (ADC).
-The Citrix ingress controller running in the Kubernetes cluster configures the virtual services for the services running on the Kubernetes cluster.
+The Netscaler ingress controller running in the Kubernetes cluster configures the virtual services for the services running on the Kubernetes cluster.
 Netscaler runs the virtual service on the publicly routable IP address and offloads SSL for client traffic with the help of the Let's Encrypt generated certificate.

     In the Tier 2 deployment, a TCP service is configured on the Netscaler (VPX/MPX) running outside the Kubernetes cluster to forward the traffic to Netscaler CPX instances running in the Kubernetes cluster.
 Netscaler CPX ends the SSL session and load-balances the traffic to actual service pods.

--  Deployed Citrix ingress controller.
+-  Deployed Netscaler ingress controller.
 See [Deployment Topologies](../deployment-topologies.md) for various deployment scenarios.

 -  Administrator permissions for all the deployment steps.
 If you encounter failures due to permissions, make sure that you have the administrator permission.